wilsonmar/wilsonmar.github.io/_posts/2023-04-03-weather-info.md

 * Rain with Snow overlaid
 * UV Index with Solar Radiation overlaid

-<a target="_blank" href="https://ambientweather.com/awn-plus-annual-subscription">AWN+ subscription</a> unlocks premium features like advanced map layers, degree day tiles, enhanced graphing, text alerts, and a 10-Day Hourly Forecast
+<a target="_blank" href="https://ambientweather.com/awn-plus-annual-subscription">AWN+ subscription</a> unlocks premium features like degree day tiles, enhanced graphing, text alerts, and a 10-Day Hourly Forecast.

+Advanced map layers are now free.

+<a target="_blank" href="https://d3js.org/">d3.js</a> is a JavaScript library for producing dynamic, interactive data visualizations in web browsers. <a target="_blank" href="https://learning.oreilly.com/videos/-/10000MNHV2021133/">VIDEO</a>

+Upwind locations on the map would experience weather patterns (such as rain) before you (n=in a downwind location).

+<a name="HomeAssistant"></a>

+## Home Assistant

 <a target="_blank" href="https://www.home-assistant.io/integrations/ambient_station/">Home Assistant</a> integration.
 for smart Home display trends.

-<a target="_blank" href="https://d3js.org/">d3.js</a> is a JavaScript library for producing dynamic, interactive data visualizations in web browsers. <a target="_blank" href="https://learning.oreilly.com/videos/-/10000MNHV2021133/">VIDEO</a>

-Upwind locations on the map would experience weather patterns (such as rain) before you (n=in a downwind location).

 ## Internet Weather Reports